War of the Robots (film)

-War of the Robots (La guerra dei robot) is a 1978 Italian science fiction film directed by Alfonso Brescia.
-It was released internationally as Reactor.
-The plot follows an alien civilization, which, facing imminent extinction, kidnaps two famous genetic scientists from Earth.
-A troop of soldiers is dispatched to combat the humanoid robots and rescue the victims.
+War of the Robots (La guerra dei robot, also released internationally as Reactor) is a 1978 Italian space opera film directed and co-written by Alfonso Brescia, and starring Antonio Sabàto Sr., Yanti Somer and Malisa Longo.
+The plot follows an alien civilization that, facing imminent extinction, kidnaps two famous genetic scientists from Earth, prompting a troop of soldiers to combat the humanoid robots and rescue the victims.